CHALLENGE TO THE PLANT BREEDERS' RIGHTS

 A fundamental principle of the granting of plant breeders' rights is that the variety must be new, but in this case rights had been granted to a variety which was already well known.
 Therefore, the application for rights in Phasion should have been rejected because the variety was not a new variety.

-Two nurserymen (Bob Brown of Cotswold Garden Flowers, and Terence Bloch) separately protested to the office of plant breeders rights that 'Phasion'/'Tropicanna' appeared to be the same as the pre-existing variety 'Durban', but they did not pursue their protests or present any evidence.
+Two nurserymen (Bob Brown of Cotswold Garden Flowers, and Terence Bloch (who had a specialist nursery in London) separately protested to the office of plant breeders rights that 'Phasion'/'Tropicanna' appeared to be the same as the pre-existing variety 'Durban', but they did not pursue their protests or present any evidence.

 It fell to Keith Hayward to pursue this objection and challenge the rights to 'Phasion'.
-His decision was based on the strong feeling that someone should challenge these rights, and if no-one else would do it then he would.
-He also felt that, as the recently appointed holder of the NCCPG (Plant Heritage) National Collection of Canna, he had a moral duty to challenge the rights, although his action was taken on his own initiative and completely independently of the NCCPG.
+His decision was based on his strong feeling that someone should challenge these rights, and if no-one else would do it then he would.
+He also felt that, as the recently appointed holder of the NCCPG (Plant Heritage) National Collection of Canna, he had a moral duty to challenge the rights, although his action was taken on his own initiative and completely independently of Plant Heritage.

 This challenge was a daunting task since the rights were expected to be vigorously defended.
 The rights were in the name of Keith Kirsten's (PTY) Ltd of South Africa.
 Keith Kirsten is a nurseryman, businessman, and TV gardening personality in South Africa.
 Keith Kirsten was supported by the company who market this variety wordwide, Anthony Tesselaar International of Australia.
-The rights in Tropicanna were very profitable for this company.
 Keith Hayward was pursuing this legal action as an individual and without being legally represented.

 The formal procedure for nullification began when Keith Hayward contacted the European Community Plant Variety Office (CPVO) in France and was informed that he should prepare a petition, ie a formal legal request for the rights to be declared null and void, which should contain his supporting reasons and evidence.
 This petition was duly prepared, and a bound copy comprising some 100 pages was despatched to the CPVO on 23rd July 2002.
 In the detailed exchanges which followed, other submissions were made by both sides.